DhruvinSoni30/AWS_Autoscalling_LoadBalancer_Terraform/README.md

-### How to manage auto scalling & load balancing in AWS using terraform modules for multiple environments!
+### How to manage auto scalling & load balancing in AWS using terraform module for multiple environments!